-We continue to improve our telemetry and Supervisory Control and Data Acquisition (SCADA) systems, and added Video surveillance and continue with security upgrades to our outlying facilities.
+We continue to improve our telemetry and Supervisory Control and Data Acquisition (SCADA) systems.

 5,278 Feet of 30 inch Steel Main were replaced with Ductile iron on Franklin Street as part of reservoir system improvements in 2013 and 2014.